kepbod/prezto/README.md

 interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.

-This Repository forked here is to integrate with [iztv][2] framework.
-It owns some modifications to make it more easy and beautiful to use in the [iztv][2] framework.
-It will be synchronized with the Prezto master branch to obtain the newest features.
+It is a fork of [Prezto][2] with some modifications to facilitate zsh usage, and it will be synchronized with the Prezto master branch to obtain the newest features.

 ![snapshot](https://raw.githubusercontent.com/kepbod/prezto/master/snapshot.jpg)